ArjanvK/hndbk/README.md

-# Siteleaf Learn
+# Handboek Kunst 2.0

-Siteleaf Learn is a documentation and learning resource for [Siteleaf](http://siteleaf.com).
+This repo contains all branding and communication documentation for [Kunstuitleen Zwolle](http://kunstuitleenzwolle.nl).

-_Please note that this is only for [version 2](http://v2.siteleaf.com) of Siteleaf.
-For v1 documentation, please see the [v1 help site](http://www.siteleaf.com/help/)._
+_Please note that this is the latest draft for version 1.0._

 ## Installation